flangopink/RimWorldGunMaker/README.md

 ## Known issues:
 - Values don't update when manually entering them.
 Only when pressing Enter or changing focus.
+- `CompClass` for oversized weapons should be removed.

 ## To-do:
 - Test, ***a lot***